When powerlifters and weightlifters want to take their strength to new heights, they often turn to the snatch grip deadlift.

 1. Grip Challenges

 As mentioned earlier, the wider grip needed for the snatch grip deadlift places the wrists at an odd angle to the barbell.
-This results in fewer fingers being around the bar and makes holding onto the bar more difficult.
+This results in fewer fingers around the bar, making holding onto the bar more difficult.